North Bennington in Bennington County, Vermont — The American Northeast (New England)

 More about this marker.
 The former North Bennington Railroad Depot and parking lot are directly across Buckley Road from the North Bennington Post Office.

 Regarding Railroad Station.
 National Register of Historic Places (1973)

 Also see . . .
 North Bennington Depot.

 Built in 1880 as a passenger station, this Second Empire brick building is a surviving reminder of North Bennington's former importance as a major railroad hub in southwestern Vermont.
 It is set on the south side of railroad track operated by the Vermont Railway, and just west of a junction with a spur line leading to downtown Bennington.
-In the 19th century, North Bennington developed as a (Submitted on April 24, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+In the 19th century, North Bennington developed as a major railway junction, joining the Rutland Railroad with lines serving New York and Massachusetts.
+(Submitted on April 24, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
-This page was last revised on April 25, 2018.
-This page originally submitted on April 24, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 64 times since then.
+This page was last revised on December 24, 2019.
+It was originally submitted on April 24, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 123 times since then and 18 times this year.
 Photos: 1, 2, 3, 4. submitted on April 24, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.